kietbui/venus_titan_guidance/docs/_static/src/relay_switch/item130_Fibaro_FGD_212_Dimmable_Single_Relay.rst

 Product Description
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 	#.
-Universal dimming module that recognizes the type of the light source and automatically calibrates itself.
+Universal dimming module that recognizes the type of the light source and automatically calibrates itself
 	#.
-Installation possible in buildings with either 2 or 3 wire systems.
+Installation possible in buildings with either 2 or 3 wire systems
 	#.
-Includes security features protect the device from overheating, overload or voltage drop.
+Includes security features protect the device from overheating, overload or voltage drop
 	#.
-Significantly extends the lifespan of the bulbs and reduces the electricity use.
+Significantly extends the lifespan of the bulbs and reduces the electricity use
 	#.
 Neutral required: yes
 	#.
 May be used as a repeater or range extender